 Address: Reguliersdwarsstraat 42, 1017 BM Amsterdam, Netherlands

-Named after the ancient Greek goddess of Chaos, the most chaotic thing about Club NYX are the lines.
+Named after the ancient Greek goddess of Chaos, the lines are the most chaotic thing about Club NYX.
 But once you get in, it’s good times galore!

-Every night is a glorious party that will keep you on the dance floor with a range of different music genres including 90s pop tunes, punk, Dutch hip-hop vibes, electronic music, and hits from the likes of HRH Lady Gaga.
+Every night is a glorious party that will keep you on the dance floor with various music genres, including 90s pop tunes, punk, Dutch hip-hop vibes, electronic music, and hits from HRH Lady Gaga.
 They also host tons of live music throughout the year spread across the club’s three floors.

 I love the decor of this place.
 It’s an old carriage house that drips industrial accents, bare brickwork, and brightly colored splashes of street art mixed with neon lighting off the dance floors, making it an exceptionally fun place for your dancing shoes to cool off.